Planetary coordinate system: Latitude

-Planetographic latitude and planetocentric latitude may be similarly defined.

-The zero latitude plane (Equator) can be defined as orthogonal to the mean axis of rotation (poles of astronomical bodies).
+Planetary latitude is an angular coordinate that measures the north-south position of a point on a planet's surface relative to the equator of that body.
+The zero latitude plane (equator) can be defined as orthogonal to the mean axis of rotation (poles of astronomical bodies).
 The reference surfaces for some planets (such as Earth and Mars) are ellipsoids of revolution for which the equatorial radius is larger than the polar radius, such that they are oblate spheroids.

+Planetocentric latitude is defined as the angle measured between the equatorial plane and a line connecting the point of interest to the body's centre of mass.

+Planetographic latitude is defined as the angle measured between the equatorial plane and a line normal to the surface of a reference body at the point of interest.
+For most planets, which are spheroid in shape, this reference surface is an ellipsoid.
+Since planetographic latitudes reflect the direction of local vertical, they are more meaningful for surface mapping, geology, lander and rover navigation, and cartography.

+Planetodetic latitude can be defined as a planetographic latitude, whose reference body is specifically and precisely defined.
+This is important for smaller bodies like dwarf planets, asteroids, and comets, whose irregular surfaces deviate even from spheroids.

+While the coordinate values of planetocentric, planetographic, and planetodetic longitudes are, for a given prime meridian, largely independent of a planetary body's shape (the east-west curvature of the body is largely constant), planetary latitudes vary much more considerably.
+For a perfect sphere, the planetocentric and planetographic latitudes coincide, and diverge with increasing oblateness.

+The planetographic system is especially conducive to the study of gas giants for multiple reasons.
+Most notably, these planets are considerably more oblate than other planetary bodies in the solar system.
+Additionally, gas giants lack a well-defined surface, so planetographic latitudes (relative to a best-fit surface normal) align better with projected shapes as seen in observations, aiding the mapping of features such as cloud bands.

 Altitude

 Vertical position can be expressed with respect to a given vertical datum, by means of physical quantities analogous to the topographical geocentric distance (compared to a constant nominal Earth radius or the varying geocentric radius of the reference ellipsoid surface) or altitude/elevation (above and below the geoid).

 The areoid (the geoid of Mars) has been measured using flight paths of satellite missions such as Mariner 9 and Viking.
 The main departures from the ellipsoid expected of an ideal fluid are from the Tharsis volcanic plateau, a continent-size region of elevated terrain, and its antipodes.

 The selenoid (the geoid of the Moon) has been measured gravimetrically by the GRAIL twin satellites.